justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/yolo_graph1.png)

 * yolov3 9000+classes, 106 layers
-* yolov3-tiny 80 classes
+* yolov3-tiny 80 classes, 23 layers

-* In surveying the web, instructions for running the TX2 using yolov2 (you only look once) darknet was found **[here](https://jkjung-avt.github.io/yolov2/)**.
-* The repository with the yolov2 pretrained weights were downloaded from **[https://github.com/pjreddie/darknet](https://github.com/pjreddie/darknet).**
-* The first few lines of `Makefile` was updated to reflect TX2 hardware configuration.
+* YOLO is built on the Darknet, which is a neural network framework writtin in C and CUDA.
+The following procedure for installing Darknet and using YOLOv3 basically follows these steps **[https://pjreddie.com/darknet/](https://pjreddie.com/darknet/)**.
+This blog was also helpful: **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/).
 * In the demo repo, a webcam was used, but it is requred by DLA to only use hardware available on the Jetson, so more digging was required.
-* Download the pre-trained weights with `wget https://pjreddie.com/media/files/yolov3.weights`
+* Download the pre-trained weights for YOLOv3 `wget https://pjreddie.com/media/files/yolov3.weights`.
-* As the darknet repo was explored, it was noticed that there was a yolov3 was available.
-The instructions for that setup is **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/)**
+* Do the same for YOLOv3-tiny weights `wget https://pjreddie.com/media/files/yolov3-tiny.weights`.
 * Opencv 3.3.1 came with Jetpack, but version 3.4.* is required for gstreamer functionality.
 Install instructions are here **[https://jkjung-avt.github.io/opencv-on-nano/](https://jkjung-avt.github.io/opencv-on-nano/)**
+* Download the YOLO modle: `git clone https://github.com/pjreddie/darknet yolov3`.
-* The specify the Jetson hardware setup and apparently to use the GPU, the `Makefile` script was modified from
+* To specify the Jetson hardware setup and to use the GPU, the `Makefile` script was modified from
 ```
 GPU=0
 CUDNN=0